-They both agree that it has to stop.
-Although neither could’ve ever imagined it before, they’re here now, him married, and her in a relationship, looking at each other across the tiny kitchen, trying hard to control themselves, as if discipline and distance were somehow the same thing.
+Beginnings and Ends: They both agree that it has to stop.
+Although neither could’ve ever imagined it before, they’re here now, him married, and her in a relationship, looking at each other across the tiny kitchen, trying hard to control themselves, as if discipline and distance were somehow the same things.

 “This is not who we are,” he says.

 “It’s not really an affair though, is it?” she asks.

 It’s two years later, and their friends still use “perfect couple” and “Christopher and Amy” interchangeably.
 There were no rings.
 The obvious extra weight of the metal would’ve been a distraction to the easy flow of their lives.
 Their enduring friendship and a child sealed the deal long ago; they wear their connection like matching tattoos.

 “You came all this way.”
 Amy takes a step backward, even though there’s really nowhere to go in the small studio apartment.
 “But I don’t want you to do something that you’re not comfortable with.”
 Her heart stops when she realizes she’s just given him an exit.